 Microsoft Active Directory (AD) was implemented, and almost everyone at the organization had an AD account so it was only practical to redirect other applications to authenticate to AD.
 You made groups for each redirected application and added people who should have access to that application to the group.

 After time you directed authorization to AD groups as well, so you made AD groups for all sorts of different authZ combinations.
 The organization started using Distribution Lists, leading business users to go into AD Users and Computers (ADUC) to create DL group objects.

 Unless you were trying to be secure about ADUC and placed the burden on AD admins.
 As AD became more business critical, your AD admins couldn’t keep up with all of the activity and requests.

 One thing led to another until you suddenly had more groups than users, no good descriptions, and no understanding of what was out there!

 Audit difficulties, duplicate or near-duplicate groups, and business role ownership invisibility all created a spider’s web of confusion. .

-It’s possible that you embraced MIM, Microsoft’s Identity Manager, which provides automated identity lifecycle management for the enterprise and some more advanced capabilities.
-This ties into Microsoft’s Enterprise and Mobility Suite (EMS+) to help ensure security.
-It helped with efficiency, but you still had a need to provide Governance around identities and access.
+Maybe you embraced MIM, Microsoft’s Identity Manager, to automate MSFT identity lifecycle management and some more advanced capabilities.
+Then, maybe you added Microsoft’s Enterprise and Mobility Suite (EMS+) to help ensure security.
+While more efficient, you still needed documentation to prove Governance around identities and access.

-It’s likely you want to move to Azure AD, and you are looking at DirSync or Azure AD Connect to extend your on-premises AD into the cloud.
-However, CW (conventional wisdom) says before you do so, you really need to iron out your current group data and get a governance process in place.
-The clean-up project will take months at best, and the goal is to be in Azure by then, not starting the plan.
+You likely want to move to Azure AD and are looking at DirSync or Azure AD Connect to extend your on-premises AD into the cloud.
+However, conventional wisdom says that the first thing you need to do is iron out your current group data and get a governance process in place.
+This clean-up project will take months (at best), and you want to be in Azure by then, not just starting the plan.